AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

     You are then able to insert them into the email using personalization fields.
 [Learn how to send offers](offers.md)

-1. Click the **[!UICONTROL Edit email body]** button to structure and design the content of the email.
+1. Click the **[!UICONTROL Edit email body]** button to structure and design the content of the email using the [Email Designer](#start-authoring).
 Additional information on how to design email content are available in these sections:

     * [Learn how to design emails](create-email-content.md)
     * [Style your content](get-started-email-style.md)